 - While all are four-year bachelor’s degrees, the difference between the three types comes down to what type of skills outcomes or curriculum you’re interested in.

-- A BA is the most heavily focused on liberal arts of the three degrees – 75% of the credits you earn towards your degree are general or liberal art-based credits, and the remaining 25% are career-specific credits.
+- A BA is the most heavily focused on liberal arts of the three degrees – generally-speaking, 75% of the credits you earn towards your degree are liberal arts based credits, and the remaining 25% are major or career-specific credits.

-- A BS is evenly split, with 50% of credits towards general art-based credits and 50% towards career-specific credits.
+- A BS is often evenly split, with at least 50% of credits in the liberal arts and the remaining 50% focused more professionally around a major.

-- A BPS is opposite of a BA in that 75% of the credits you earn are career-specific and only 25% are general liberal art-based credits.
+- A BPS is generally the opposite of a BA in that 75% of the credits you earn can be professionally-focused, with the remaining 25% in the liberal arts.

 Bachelor of Professional Studies Programs are ideal for:

 - Working professionals looking advance their career or update their skills